PowerBroker2/SerialTransfer/README.md

 # SerialTransfer
-Arduino library to transfer packetized data fast/reliably via UART/Serial.
+Arduino library (available through the Arduino IDE's Libraries Manager!) to transfer packetized data fast/reliably via UART/Serial.
 [A mirror library is also available for Python!](https://github.com/PowerBroker2/pySerialTransfer)

 This library:
 - is non blocking